EdinburghNLP/csi-corpus/README.md

 - end_time: end time of video segment corrqesponding to current sentence

-- i1_time--i5_time: five equally spaced time points covering video segment corresponding to current sentence.
+- i1_time-i5_time: five equally spaced time points covering video segment corresponding to current sentence.
 Audio feature samples were taken at these points.

-Note that except for the columns 'word', 'killer_gold', 'suspect_gold', and 'other_gold' all labels are provided on the sentence-level (i.e., invariant for words in the same sentence).
+Note that except for the columns 'word', 'killer_gold', 'suspect_gold', and 'other_gold' all labels are provided on the sentence-level (i.e., their values are invariant for words in the same sentence).

 -----------------------------------------------------------------------------